Intel CEO addresses Spectre and Meltdown bugs in CES keynote

-Intel CEO Brian Krzanich didn’t dodge the embarrassing issue of the Spectre and Meltdown bugs that rocked the whole computer industry in the past week.
-At his opening keynote at CES 2018, the big tech trade show in Las Vegas this week, Krzanich addressed the issue at the beginning.
+Intel CEO Brian Krzanich didn’t dodge the embarrassing issue of the Spectre and Meltdown bugs that have rocked the computer industry in the past week.
+Krzanich opened his keynote at CES 2018, the big tech trade show in Las Vegas this week, by addressing the problem.

-The massive security flaw in computer processors emerged last week, forcing companies to respond and reassure customers and tell befuddled consumers what steps they are taking to protect them.
-The flaw is casting a potential pall on the CES, which is a celebration of all things tech.
+The massive security flaw in computer processors emerged last week, forcing companies to reassure customers and tell a befuddled public what steps they are taking to protect them.
+The flaw is casting a potential pall over CES, which is a celebration of all things tech.

 “The collaboration of so many companies has been truly remarkable,” Krzanich said, noting that everyone from chip makers to operating system vendors to system companies has participated in finding ways to patch the bugs and protect consumer data.